Campaign of the Month: October 2017

 Perhaps the area’s greatest claim to fame, at least among the Damned, is its most well-known resident.
 For many years, Bywater has been home to Vidal’s Master of Elysium, Gus “Gutterball” Elgin.
 The quiet Nosferatu has dwelt here, somewhere along the river, for as long as many can remember.
 Perhaps ironically, he originally came to the area because he valued both privacy and peace of mind, and Bywater was only sparsely populated back then.
 With its recent growth, Elgin has had to make a number of commensurate sacrifices for the city, but if he has any axe to grind about them, he’s kept it entirely to himself.

-• Gus “Gutterball” Elgin (10th-generation Nosferatu/Lancea et Sanctum ancilla)
+• Gus “Gutterball” Elgin (Nosferatu/Lancea et Sanctum, Camarilla Status •••)

-• Few other Kindred are thought to hold feeding rights in Bywater.
+• Few Kindred besides Elgin and a handful of tenants are thought to hold feeding rights in Bywater.